 History of OEI

 Making UD a more diverse and equitable and inclusive campus is a Path to Prominence core value and strategic milestone.
 It has been recognized that increasing diversity and ensuring equity at UD requires systemic change, so cultivating diversity in all areas remains a primary and sustained focus.
-OEI has served as the administrative arm leading UD’s diversity initiatives, and works closely to support the Diversity and Equity Commission.
+OEI has served as the administrative arm in diversity initiatives, and worked closely to support the Diversity and Equity Commission.
 In late 2011, President Harker announced the formation of the President’s Diversity Initiative (PDI) to coordinate the many diversity efforts under way and to set annual priorities and timelines around specific areas of action.
 Complementing PDI, the Center for the Study of Diversity was established within the College of Arts and Sciences to serve as the academic arm of UD’s diversity efforts.

 In the summer of 2012, with wholehearted excitement of the new initiatives and institutional scope of diversity, OEI worked to realign its mission and functions to better serve UD.
 Many of the diversity programs and institutional awards that OEI has been responsible for in the past have been placed under PDI.
 Rather than focus on specific areas of historical concern, such as LGBT issues and women’s affairs, OEI is taking a broader, more inclusive focus to its role on UD’s campus.
 At its core, OEI works to educate our campus community about their rights, and to provide guidance and support through University processes and opportunities.